 cutting disposal costs and increasing revenue.

-DPSM maintains a ‘toolbox’ of contracted options.
-For more information about these contracts and how we operate, contact Tyler Carey, program administrator at 703-658-3801 or DPSM Surplus
+DPMM maintains a ‘toolbox’ of contracted options.
+For more information about these contracts and how we operate, contact Tyler Carey, program administrator at 703-658-3801 or DPMM Surplus

 Public Notifications of Items to Sell or Dispose: